Tutorials & Courses

 Past

-- Performance Analysis on GPUs with NVIDIA tools, half-day online course at NHR@FAU, April 4, 2023
+- Performance Analysis on GPUs with NVIDIA Tools, half-day online course, April 4, 2023.

-- Performance Analysis on GPUs with NVIDIA tools, half-day online course at NHR@FAU, September 29, 2022
+- Performance Analysis on GPUs with NVIDIA Tools, half-day online course, September 29, 2022.

 This workshop organized by VI-HPS and Erlangen National High Performance Computing Center will give an overview of the VI-HPS programming tools suite, explain the functionality of individual tools, and how to use them effectively and offer hands-on experience and expert assistance using the tools.